-We All Look Alike?
-Caucasian Fan Confuses Insta-Baddie Jayda Cheaves For “Saweetie” In Viral Video
+We All Look Alike?!
+Caucasian Fan Confuses Insta-Baddie Jayda Cheaves For ‘Saweetie’ In Viral Video

 Does Jayda look like Saweetie AT ALL to you?
 Hit play to see it.

-Jayda Cheaves was seemingly just out and about, enjoying fashion week with friends when the stranger made the assumption she was Saweetie.
+Jayda Cheaves was out and about not only enjoying fashion week with friends but Rihanna’s Met Gala after-party when the stranger made the assumption she was Saweetie.
 The model has amassed over 5.9 million followers on Instagram and brings in coins by partnering with brands and hosting parties.

 In related news, Saweetie has been having a blast these past two weeks, appearing at the MTV Awards and shutting down The Met Gala with a beautiful Christain Cowan gown, covered in thousands of crystals in the same week.
 Days before the fancy events, Saweetie revealed she has a collaboration in the works with MAC cosmetics, requesting fans stay tuned for more information.